Important Changes for the Dashboard & v7.0.1 SDK

 Please check back for an ETA on our Xamarin SDK.

 We strongly recommend that you switch to the new Conversational Issue Filing experience, as we will be primarily supporting this experience going forward.
 If your team needs time to transition to the new experience, you may continue to use the following deprecated APIs and safely ignore the warnings in the console.
 We will fully deprecate form-based Issue filing and remove the APIs by mid-2019.

+Please review our documentation on iOS and Android deprecations.
 The following APIs will be deprecated in v7.0.0+:

 - gotoConversationAfterContactUs: Will not be applicable in the conversational experience